Skip to content

 Juan Pollo #22

-Feb 3, 2023 · Upland, CA
+Jan 10, 2023 · Upland, CA

 First Funded · AI-Generated

-Every transaction in the sequence above ran OpenAI’s API inside a live commercial credit workflow — industry analysis, market context, risk narrative — generated, reviewed, and approved by a licensed credit officer before submission.
+Every transaction in the sequence above ran OpenAI’s API inside a live commercial credit workflow.
+Industry analysis, market context, risk narrative.
+Generated, reviewed, and approved by a licensed credit officer before submission.
 Juan Pollo was the one that crossed the finish line first: submitted to the SBA, authorized, and sold to a major money center bank.

-When Trial 1 ran on April 19, 2022 — Xtreme Tint, Whittier, California — ChatGPT did not exist.
+When Trial 1 ran on April 19, 2022, Xtreme Tint, Whittier, California, ChatGPT did not exist.
 The application that would reach 100 million users faster than any product in history would not launch for another seven months.
-What Indigo Commercial Funding operated with was something more fundamental: direct programmatic access to GPT-3 through OpenAI’s REST API — a tool available only to developers with an API key and the ability to write code against it.
+What Indigo Commercial Funding operated with was something more fundamental: direct programmatic access to GPT-3 through OpenAI’s REST API.
+A tool available only to developers with an API key and the ability to write code against it.

 There was no chat interface.
 No consumer product.
 A credit officer constructed text prompts, submitted them to the API as single-turn completions, reviewed every output against source documents, and incorporated approved content into institutional credit memoranda.
 The human-in-the-loop wasn’t a design philosophy adopted for regulatory optics.
 It was the only available workflow.
-And the AI authorship was disclosed — in footnote 1, page 10 of the CAM.
+And the AI authorship was disclosed, in footnote 1, page 10 of the CAM.

 ChatGPT launched November 28, 2022.
 By that date, ten of the thirteen preceding trial transactions had already closed.
 Juan Pollo was approved six weeks later.
 The trials that produced the first AI-funded SBA deal in history were conducted almost entirely before the world discovered what these models could do.